JujuAdams/Scribble/9.4/faq.md

 &nbsp;

+## Fonts on dynamic texture pages sometimes don't appear!

+This version of Scribble has issues with all fonts in dynamic texture groups appearing as invisible even after loading the texture group.
+This is due to an upstream bug in GameMaker where unloaded texture pages will return invalid dimensions until their texture group has been loaded (and/or fetched).
+This then leads to glyph UVs being invalid which causes glyphs to appear invisible.
+Please update to Scribble 9.6 (or newer).

+&nbsp;

 ## How is Scribble Deluxe licensed?
 Can I use it for commercial projects?

 [Scribble is released under the MIT license](https://github.com/JujuAdams/Scribble/blob/master/LICENSE).
 This means you can use it for whatever purpose you want, including commercial projects.
 It'd mean a lot to me if you'd drop my name in your credits (Juju Adams) and/or say thanks, but you're under no obligation to do so.